Griffin: In fiction

 Griffins are used widely in Persian poetry; Rumi is one such poet who writes in reference to griffins.

-In Dante Alighieri's Divine Comedy, after Dante and Virgil's journey through Hell and Purgatory has concluded, Dante meets a chariot dragged by a griffin in Earthly Paradise.
+In Dante Alighieri's Divine Comedy story Purgatorio, after Dante and Virgil's journey through Hell and Purgatory has concluded, Dante meets a chariot dragged by a griffin in Earthly Paradise.
 Immediately afterwards, Dante is reunited with Beatrice.
 Dante and Beatrice then start their journey through Paradise.

 Sir John Mandeville wrote about them in his 14th century book of travels:

-John Milton, in Paradise Lost II, refers to the legend of the griffin in describing Satan:
+John Milton in Paradise Lost he mentions the griffin as an allusion to Satan: